 “Back then we had waves all the time,” Kaufmann said.
 “In the fall and winter, it never got under head-high.
 We’d have overhead nor’easters for days and weeks on end.
 Then it’d go offshore and we’d have clean barrels for days.”

 Still, much remains the same.
 Armed guards still hassle surfers on occasion for crossing into the military base at Hanna Park.
 The area’s lineups persist as significant feeder pools to the pro ranks, with surfers like Justin Quintal, Kayla Durden and the Thompson Tribe (Cody, Evan and Tristan) being some of the most recent and prominent examples.

-“It was a great area to grow up surfing and still is,” Hoey said, who moved to the North Shore of Oahu shortly after the article came out, before coming back to Northeast Florida to takeover the family business some years later.
+“It was a great area to grow up surfing and still is,” said Hoey, who moved to the North Shore of Oahu shortly after the article came out.
 “We had great mentors back then.
 Mitch Kaufmann and all these older guys were taking time out of their lives to take a bunch of kids up and down the coast to compete.
 It was such a rad experience, and it really pushed the talent level.”

 As for the decrease in wave quality presumed by his elders, Hoey agreed to disagree.
 “I would argue that might be some old man’s disease,” he laughed.
 “You know, ‘everything was better in the old days.’
 Really, the window of opportunity for waves here is so small.
 If you travel or spend time in other places, you realize the surf isn’t all that good here, and you might get jaded.
 But if you’re hardcore and on it, you can get great waves.
 That hasn’t changed.”